NCIS: Los Angeles 12X01 “The Bear” brings back the team, the stakes and …a very different world.

 This feels especially true now, as the team once again expands beyond Callen, Sam, Kensi and Deeks and gets ready to accommodate two more field agents: Fatima and Devin.
 Now, to be perfectly honest, I love and have loved the original team, but I will never be mad the show has decided to add more diversity, and I’ve liked what we’ve seen so far from both Fatima and Devin.

-With that long ass intro to why I’m here, and why this show deserves the love I will bestow upon it all season, let’s get into NCIS: LA 12X01 “The Bear,” a post-COVID world, the Hetty of it all, and the dynamics of a new team:
+With that long ass intro to why I’m here, and why this show deserves the love I will bestow upon it all season, let’s get into NCIS: Los Angeles 12X01 “The Bear,” a post-COVID world, the Hetty of it all, and the dynamics of a new team:

 A POST-COVID WORLD